Reviews

 Ease of installation and maintenance is another big deal.
 If a system goes together fast and doesn’t demand much upkeep, that saves everyone time and hassle.

 Modular designs?
 Those are handy.
-They let you adjust for different crops or weird growing conditions, which is honestly a lifesaver sometimes.
+They let you adjust for different crops or weird growing conditions, which is a lifesaver sometimes.

 But it’s not just about what the trellis is made of.
 We look at the whole lifecycle—how it’s made, how you get rid of it.
 Biodegradable or recyclable parts cut down on waste and fit with circular economy ideas, which we like.